DamoM73/turtle_vid_tute/lesson_3.md

 ### How Turtle coordinates work

-Imagine the Turtle window to be a piece of graph paper that is measured in pixels.
+Imagine the Turtle window as a piece of graph paper that is measured in pixels.
 We know from the last lesson that our screen is set to 500px wide and 500px high (px is the recognised abbreviation for pixels).
 Just like maths, Turtle uses `x` to represent horizontal values, and `y` to represent vertical values.
 So we could instead say the window's `x = 500` and its `y = 500`

 In computing, we would represent these coordinates as `(500, 500)` where the first value is `x` and the second values is `y`.

-> Values like `(500,500)` are called *tuples*.
+> Values like `(500,500)` are called **tuples**.
 Tuples are just like a list that we learnt about in lesson 2.
 The main difference is that you can change the values in a list, but you can't change the values in a tuple.
-In computer science, if you can't change a value of something, it is called *immutable*, so we would say that tuples are immutable.
 >
+> In computer science, if you can't change a value of something, it is called **immutable**, so we would say that tuples are immutable.
+>
-> Tuples start with `(`, end with `)` and `,` are used to separate the elements.
+> Tuples start with `(`, end with `)` and a `,` is used to separate the elements.

 For our Turtle window of `(500,500)` we have `x` values ranging from `-250` to `250` and `y` values also ranging from `-250` to `250`.

 It looks like this:

 <img style="border:1px solid black" align="left" src="./assets/coordinates.png">